 This is an affordable layer, currently the cheapest in our review.
 It's not a highly technical piece, but for the price it's great.

 The Panther Creek is a simple entry-level shell at a very affordable price point.
-It has excellent mobility, doesn't weigh much, and breathability is decent particularly when considering the mesh-lined pockets.
-It's not very warm, and water resistance is just okay, but if all you need is a cheap layer for non-technical outings this one will surely suffice.
+It has excellent mobility, doesn't weigh much, and breathability is decent, particularly when considering the mesh-lined pockets.
+It's not very warm, and water resistance is just okay, but if all you need is a cheap layer for less-technical outings, this one will surely suffice.